Ricky Gervais has nailed it again, and caused me to bawl as he tells the story of Tony: a middle-aged widower who has turned his back on the world.

-Marti and I recently got a Netflix subscription when we moved house, and bought a Smart TV for our (now much larger) living room, since watching TV on the 27″ iMac wasn’t going to cut it any more.
+Martina and I recently got a Netflix subscription when we moved house, and bought a Smart TV for our (now much larger) living room, since watching TV on the 27″ iMac wasn’t going to cut it any more.

 We started watching a few familiar shows before branching out and trying some new things.
 One of our favourite finds has undoubtedly been The Killing.

-Marti and I have grown rather tired of “typical” American TV which is predictable, repeatable, blunt and tired.
+Martina and I have grown rather tired of “typical” American TV which is predictable, repeatable, blunt and tired.
 So we were a bit skeptical when we heard about The Killing, an American remake of a Dutch crime thriller (American remakes usually make me in particular cringe – I still refuse to watch the American version of The Office).